 - What are Crash-worthiness Claims?

 Throughout Los Angeles, California, sports utility vehicle (“SUV”) rollover accidents take place daily.
-SUVs are built with a center of gravity much higher than a passenger car.
+Like big rig tractors, SUVs are built with a center of gravity much higher than a passenger car.
 And the wheelbase width rarely compensates for the height.
 This article by Los Angeles SUV rollover attorney, Michael Ehline, discusses the aspects of these cases.